Holly Winterburn

-Holly Winterburn is a British professional basketball player for Athinaikos of the Greek Women's Basketball League.
+Holly Winterburn (born October 1, 2000) is a British professional basketball player who is currently signed to the Portland Fire in the WNBA.
 She also plays for the Great Britain women's national basketball team.
-In college, Winterburn played for Oregon Ducks women's basketball.
+In college, Winterburn played for the Oregon Ducks women's basketball.

 In April 2024, Holly became a EuroCup Women's Champion, as London Lions became the first British Team ever to win a European basketball Trophy when they beat Beşiktaş JK (women's basketball) to win the FIBA EuroCup Women title.

 On 5 February 2025, the Atlanta Dream announced that they had signed Winterburn to a training camp contract under the rookie scale for the upcoming WNBA season.
 However, on 7 April, it was announced that she would miss the 2025 season due to an injury.

+On 7 May 2026, the Atlanta Dream announced that they had signed Winterburn to the roster for the upcoming 2026 WNBA season.

+On 9 May 2026, the Atlanta Dream announced that she had been waived.

+On 13th May 2026, the Portland Fire announced they had signed her to a Development Contract.

+On 21st May 2026, the Portland Fire announced they had moved her up to a Standard Contract.

-Winterburn was part of the Great Britain that qualified for EuroBasket Women 2025 by beating Denmark 75-58.
+Winterburn was part of the Great Britain team that qualified for EuroBasket Women 2025 by beating Denmark 75-58.